DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Related Work

-\relparagr{{Cross-task mechanisms.}} Closer to our work are methods focusing on improving exchange or distillation across tasks~\cite{xu2018padnet,zhang2019patternaffinitive,vandenhende2020mtinet,bruggemann2021exploring}; the main idea is that each task could benefit from different yet complementary signals from the others.
-Inspired from the success of visual attention in perception tasks~\cite{xu2015show,vaswani2017attention,fu2019dual}, PAD-Net~\cite{xu2018padnet} uses {an} attention mechanism to distill information across multi-modal features.
-In MTI-Net~\cite{vandenhende2020mtinet}, Vandenhende~\textit{et al.} {extend} PAD-Net with a multi-scale solution to better distill multi-modal information.
-Zhang~\textit{et al.}~\cite{zhang2019patternaffinitive} propose to aggregate affinity maps of all tasks, which is then ``diffused'' to refine task-specific features. {PSD \cite{zhou2020psd}~mines and propagates patch-wise affinities via graphlets, instead we model the interactions with attention mechanisms.} Bruggemann~\textit{et al.}~\cite{bruggemann2021exploring} introduce ATRC to enhance multi-modal distillation with four relational context types based on different types and levels of attention.
+\relparagr{Cross-task mechanisms.} Closer to our work are methods focusing on improving exchange or distillation across tasks~\cite{xu2018padnet,zhang2019patternaffinitive,vandenhende2020mtinet,bruggemann2021exploring}; the main idea is that each task could benefit from different yet complementary signals from the others.
+Inspired from the success of visual attention in perception tasks~\cite{xu2015show,vaswani2017attention,fu2019dual}, PAD-Net~\cite{xu2018padnet} uses an attention mechanism to distill information across multi-modal features.
+In MTI-Net~\cite{vandenhende2020mtinet}, Vandenhende~\textit{et al.} extend PAD-Net with a multi-scale solution to better distill multi-modal information.
+Zhang~\textit{et al.}~\cite{zhang2019patternaffinitive} propose to aggregate affinity maps of all tasks, which is then ``diffused'' to refine task-specific features.
+PSD \cite{zhou2020psd}~mines and propagates patch-wise affinities via graphlets, instead we model the interactions with attention mechanisms.
+Bruggemann~\textit{et al.}~\cite{bruggemann2021exploring} introduce ATRC to enhance multi-modal distillation with four relational context types based on different types and levels of attention.
 Similar to ATRC, our method also exploits pairwise task similarity to refine task-specific features.
-Differently {though,} we advocate to combine the pairwise similarity with cross-task self-attention via a learnable weighting scheme to learn the refined residuals that complement the original task-specific features.
+Differently though, we advocate to combine the pairwise similarity with cross-task self-attention via a learnable weighting scheme to learn the refined residuals that complement the original task-specific features.

 Recent efforts seek for label-efficient learning paradigms to train models for urban scene understanding.
 Tosi~\textit{et al.}~\cite{tosi2020distilled} introduces real-time multi-task network based on knowledge distillation and self-supervision training.
 Hoyer~\textit{et al.}~\cite{hoyer2021ways} propose a novel architecture and different strategies to improve semantic segmentation with self-supervised monocular depth estimation.
-One interesting finding in~\cite{hoyer2021ways} is that multi-task learning module of PAD-Net~\cite{xu2018padnet} complements other self-supervised strategies and further improve segmentation performance.
+One finding in~\cite{hoyer2021ways} is that the MTL module of PAD-Net~\cite{xu2018padnet} complements other self-supervised strategies and further improve segmentation performance.
 On this regard, we study the effect brought by our proposed module in this particular setup.